‘Game Of Thrones’ Opening Animation Sequence Is All New, But What Does It Mean?

 Carvings on the Astrolabe, at least in Seasons 1 through 7, all showed roughly the same thing: images meant to represent the ancient history of Westeros (the Doom of Valyria, the Targeryans crossing the Sea on dragons, the Baratheon dynasty taking the Iron Throne).
 The new carvings are meant to show the recent history of Westeros: the Stark children taking over Winterfell, the dragon Viserion magicking a hole in the Wall, and the Red Wedding, among other events.

 So do the new animation sequences portend any spoilers?
 Likely not yet, as far as anyone has been able to figure out.
-But since the Game of Thrones community loves pouring over every pixel of every frame looking for Easter Eggs, foreshadowing, and references, there may yet be a fan theory emerging from the new animations before Episode 2 drops next Sunday.
+But since the Game of Thrones community loves pouring over every pixel of every frame looking for Easter eggs, foreshadowing, and references, there may yet be a fan theory emerging from the new animations before Episode 2 drops next Sunday.